scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 ### Alternative desugaring

-As the above described desugaring has its drawbacks.Here are some alternatives with other drawbacks, and maybe better trade-offs.
+As the above described desugaring has its drawbacks.
+Here are some alternatives with other drawbacks, and maybe better trade-offs.

 #### Use underscore methods

-In the sprit of [name based pattern matching](https://dotty.epfl.ch/docs/reference/changed-features/pattern-matching.html#name-based-match):
+In the spirit of [name based pattern matching](https://dotty.epfl.ch/docs/reference/changed-features/pattern-matching.html#name-based-match):

 ```scala
 object User: